 The Nordic day-ahead market is coupled with the day-ahead markets in much of the rest of Europe through implicit auctioning.
 This means that market participants bid for energy and transmission capacity at the same time.
 In addition, a system for price coupling of regions (PCR) now covers the Nordic region and much of the rest of Europe.
 This solution means that Nord Pool calculates prices in the different regions using a common European algorithm, at the same time every day.

 The day-ahead market plays a large part in ensuring a balance between supply and demand.
 However, events after the auction in the day-ahead market, for example changes in weather forecasts, may mean that actual production or consumption by market participants changes from their position in the day-ahead market.
 In the intraday market, contracts are continuously traded in the period between clearance in the day-ahead market and up to one hour before the hour of operation.
 This allows market participants to achieve a balance through trading.
 Nord Pool now has an intraday market that operates in the Nordic region, the Baltic region, Germany and the UK.

-The TSO ensures that there is sufficient balancing capacity (i.e. resources for up- and down-regulation) in the Norwegian part of the regulating power market through the tertiary reserves options market (RKOM).
-Bidders in this market get paid an amount in advance, to guarantee that they will take part in the regulating power market, regardless of whether the resources are actually used.
+The system operator ensures that there is sufficient balancing capacity in the Norwegian part of the regulating power market through the Regulating Power Options Market.
+This is an option market where providers are paid to guarantee that they participate in the regulating power market, regardless of whether the resources are used or not.

 Each day, the Nord Pool power exchange calculates the system price for the following day.
 The system price is theoretical, and is based on the assumption that there is no congestion in the Nordic transmission grid.
 The system price is the same for the entire Nordic market, and functions as a reference price for price setting in the financial power market in the Nordic region.